TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

   estimates `t.star` of the parameter in the original sample `t0`, based on resamples appear downwardly biased.
-This suggests that `t0` is itself a biased estimate of the true population parameter, since it was arrived at using a virtually identical process of sampling and calculation as was carried out with the resamples.
+This suggests that `t0` is itself a biased estimate of the true population parameter, since it was arrived at using a virtually identical process of sampling (except the population was sampled) and calculation as was carried out with the bootstrapped resamples.

 There are many methods for generating confidence intervals from the distribution of bootstrap results `t.star` and the estimate using the whole sample `t0`.
 The default ones provided by the `boot::boot.ci()` function are briefly described below.
 Unless otherwise indicated, all are 95% CIs (the default):

-Percentile: this is the most straight-forward method.
+**Percentile:** this is the most straight-forward method.
 We estimate the 95% confidence interval for `t0` by taking the 2.5th percentile value and 97.5th percentile value of `t.star`.
 That is, 95% of the values of `t.star` lie between the 2.5th and 97.5th percentiles, so we use those as confidence bounds.
 This method has no adjustment